larrycorsini/Typing-App/README.md

 - **Dynamic Content via Gemini API**: Never type the same thing twice!
 Choose from various themes, and the Gemini API will generate a unique paragraph for you to race with.
 - **Multiple Game Modes**:
     - **Solo Race**: Compete against AI bots with Easy, Medium, or Hard difficulty settings.
+    - **Party Race**: A local multiplayer mode!
+Add up to 4 players to take turns typing the same passage on the same device to see who is the fastest.
     - **Public Race**: Simulate a race against a larger lobby of AI opponents with a wide range of skills.
     - **Ghost Race**: Race against a recording of your own personal best performance to visualize your improvement.
     - **Live Race**: Join a simulated real-time lobby where players join before a synchronized race begins, mimicking a true online multiplayer experience.